An Exact Solver for Submodular Knapsack Problems: Experiments.

 \subsubsection{\texorpdfstring{Brief discussion of experimental results for $\Umod$ and $\Udom$.}{}}

-\citet{sakaue2018} claim that $\Udom$ substantially outperforms $\Umod$ in all aspects, which is supported by the experimental results in their paper.
+\textcite{sakaue2018} state that $\Udom$ substantially outperforms $\Umod$ in all aspects, which is supported by the experimental results in their paper.
 However, we were unable to reproduce the positive test results reported for $\Udom$.
 In our tests, $\Umod$ proved to be the stronger of the two solvers.

 Notice that we conducted the test of $\Umod$ and $\Udom$ using reimplementations of both algorithms, as the original implementations were neither publicly available nor provided upon request.
-A detailed discussion of our implementations and the description of $\Udom$ by~\citet{sakaue2018} is deferred to the Appendix.
+A detailed discussion of our implementations and the description of $\Udom$ by~\textcite{sakaue2018} is deferred to the Appendix.

-Interestingly, our findings align with those reported by~\citet{uematsu2020}, where both $\Umod$ and $\Udom$, referred to as $\text{A}^*$-MOD and $\text{A}^*$-DOM, were evaluated for \textsc{Submodular Cardinality-Constrained Maximization}.
+Interestingly, our findings align with those reported by~\textcite{uematsu2020}, where both $\Umod$ and $\Udom$, referred to as $\text{A}^*$-MOD and $\text{A}^*$-DOM, were evaluated for \textsc{Submodular Cardinality-Constrained Maximization}.